microsoft/project-rome/Android/reference documentation/AppServiceResponse.md

 `public Bundle getMessage()`

 #### return value
 A [**Bundle**](https://developer.android.com/reference/android/os/Bundle.html) object containing String keys mapped to values of variable types.

 ### getStatus
-Retrieves the status of the last message sent from the client app to the remote app service.
+Retrieves the status of the response from the remote app service.

 `public AppServiceResponseStatus getStatus()`

 #### return value
-An [**AppServiceResponseStatus**](AppServiceResponseStatus.md) value describing the status of the most recent message sent to the remote app service (such as a reason why the message data was not delivered).
+An [**AppServiceResponseStatus**](AppServiceResponseStatus.md) value describing the status of the response.